metamorph-inc/openmeta-mms/BUILD.md

 _NOTE: The CadQuery library must be copied into the `<FreeCAD_Install_Dir>\Mod` folder to work correctly with the META tools._

+## EAGLE

+For the tests to pass, EAGLE must be installed.

+[Download EAGLE](https://cadsoft.io/).
+Version 6.5 is known to work.

 ## Git
 [Download msysgit](https://msysgit.github.io/)